-At this time, the house is not only the main need, but currently, the house is also one of the investment instruments with long-term benefits because people have begun to be aware of the investment.
-Article 28 letter H of the Constitution of the Republic of Indonesia 1945 states that

-1. Every human has the right to live a prosperous life in birth and

-- 2. Every human being gets special conveniences and services to obtain equal opportunities and benefits to achieve equality and justice. - 3.
-Every human being is entitled to social security that enables his development as a whole as a dignified human being. - 4.
-Every human being has the right to have private property rights, and no one must arbitrarily seize those property rights.
+At this time, the house is not only an immediate need, but currently, the house is also one of the investment instruments with long-term benefits because people have begun to be aware of the investment.
+Article 28 letter H of the Constitution of the Republic of Indonesia 1945 states that: 1) Every human has the right to live a prosperous life in birth and mind, to live and have a good and healthy living environment, and the right to obtain health services; 2) Every human being gets unique conveniences and services to obtain equal opportunities and benefits to achieve equality and justice; 3) Every human being is entitled to social security that enables his development as a whole as a dignified human being; 4) Every human being has the right to have private property rights, and no one must arbitrarily seize those property rights.

 This article proves that the state is obliged to facilitate all Indonesians to get the right to a decent life.
 Based on data on the website of the Central Statistics Agency of DKI Jakarta, the number of residents in DKI Jakarta from 2016 to 2021 the number of residents incr+eased from the total population in 2016 of 10,277,628 residents and 2021, it rose to 10,609,681 residents, which means that the total population of DKI Jakarta in the period 2016 to 2021 increased by 332,053 residents.
-The number of residents in DKI Jakarta has not increased significantly.
-However, currently, the market price of houses and apartments in DKI Jakarta is quite high, so residents of DKI Jakarta choose to live in the coastal areas of DKI Jakarta, one of which is the city of Bekasi.
+The number of residents in DKI Jakarta has remained relatively high.
+However, currently, the market price of houses and apartments in DKI Jakarta is relatively high, so residents of DKI Jakarta choose to live in the coastal areas of DKI Jakarta, one of which is the city of Bekasi.